Vietnam.vn - Nền tảng quảng bá Việt Nam

 In an article for the Modern War Institute (USA), expert John Spencer said that Hamas could use underground tunnels to conduct surprise attacks, such as infiltrating areas behind Israeli positions to attack and cause damage to the enemy.

-Hamas also uses tunnels to escape Israeli attacks, allowing members to move between fighting positions safely under large buildings, Mr Spencer said.
+Hamas also uses tunnels to escape Israeli attacks, allowing members to move between fighting positions safely under large buildings, Mr. Spencer said.

 According to this expert, moving into the tunnel creates a great tactical challenge for Israel when the fighting conditions are relatively harsh with poor visibility, thin oxygen, and difficulty using specialized equipment.

-In familiar terrain, Hamas can gain a great advantage over the Israeli forces, which are superior in numbers and weapons capabilities.
-In narrow streets, Israel's advantages in technology, military engineering, and defense can hardly be effectively utilized.
+In familiar terrain, Hamas can gain a great advantage over the Israeli forces which are superior in numbers and weapons capabilities.
+In narrow streets, Israel's advantages in technology, military engineering and defense can hardly be effectively utilized.

 Although Israel has developed unique tactics and equipment for tunnel warfare in Gaza, the depth and scale of these routes may exceed Tel Aviv's ability to effectively strike.

-In addition, experts say that the combination of urban and underground operations will pose major challenges for Israel as Hamas can still move silently underground, hiding important structures, weapons, and command bases.
+In addition, experts say the combination of urban and underground operations will pose major challenges for Israel as Hamas can still move silently underground, hiding important structures, weapons, and command bases.

 To reach and eliminate Hamas, Israel may have to send commandos underground to search for targets and they may face the risk of great damage from enemy traps.